Landlord insurance document

 Without anyone there to put in an immediate report, emergency response times may be delayed.
 This means that your home is at greater risk of severe damage.
 If the property has been unoccupied for more than 30 days, a non-occupied rental policy can cover those costs.
 This helps you make critical repairs without breaking the bank.

-While having a landlord policy is great, it’s far from being a perfect foolproof solution.
+While landlord insurance is great, it’s far from being foolproof.
 Realistically, there are some situations that insurance companies just won’t cover (no matter how much you plead with them).
 Familiarize yourself with these exceptions so you can plan around them appropriately, just in case.

-Most landlord insurance policies do not cover tenants’ personal possessions.
-These belongings could include items like their car, clothing, electronic devices, and anything else they brought with them to the rental property.
+Most landlord insurance policies do not cover tenants’ personal possessions, which could include their car, clothing, electronic devices, and anything else they brought with them to the rental property.
 Instead, landlords should encourage tenants to purchase renter’s insurance.
 Renters insurance helps tenants replace or repair their personal items in case they’re damaged or stolen.

 What Factors into Landlord Insurance Costs?

-You might be wondering, “how much is landlord insurance?”.
-While there is no exact estimate, the Insurance Information Institute states that landlord insurance usually cost 25 percent more than homeowners insurance.
-However, the true cost is more like a spectrum.
-The premium that one property owner pays can differ from that of another.
-There are so many factors at play that can determine how much you are going to spend on your insurance policy, such as:
+You might be wondering, “how much does landlord insurance cost?”
+While there is no exact estimate, the Insurance Information Institute states that landlord insurance usually costs 25 percent more than homeowners insurance.
+However, the actual cost can vary widely.

 • Whether your property is a short term or long-term rental